-Working on the principle that 'like cures like', the treatment involves highly diluted substances.
+Working on the theory that 'like cures like', the treatment involves highly diluted substances.
 The aim of this is to trigger the body's natural healing system.
 Looking at every patient as an individual, homeopathy takes a variety of factors into consideration.

 On this page we will look at homeopathy in more depth.
 We'll look at what to expect when you see a homeopath, homeopathic remedies and how to find a qualified homeopath.

 On this page

 The key belief behind homeopathy is that you can treat 'like with like'.
 So, a substance that in large doses can cause symptoms, can in theory be used in much smaller doses to address symptoms.
 The concept is occasionally used in conventional medicine.
 For example, those with pollen allergies may be treated with small doses of the allergens to desensitise them.

 Homeopathic medicines (or remedies) are created through a process of dilution and vigorous shaking, called succussion.

 Clinical trials have yet to provide evidence as to how or if this therapy works and it has been reported as performing no better than placebos.
 Experiments have however demonstrated that remedies can cause biological effects.
 This makes them distinct from 'pure water', something some skeptics have suggested.

 Research is ongoing to establish how homeopathy affects the body.

 Due to its holistic, natural and gentle nature, many homeopaths say the therapy is ideal for those seeking a holistic approach to well-being.
 If you are looking for homeopathy to support you with a medical condition, it is important to note that this therapy should not be used as a substitute for conventional medicine.
 If you are suffering from a medical condition, it is important to visit your GP for advice.
 Homeopathy is a complementary therapy that can be used alongside conventional treatment.